anwarmamat/cmsc330fall19public/project5/README.md

   b = normal_function(infinite_loop(a));
 }
 ```
 Here, the code will not evaluate the infinite loop argument of the function `normal_function` and as a result, will execute normally and not cause a StackOverflow error.

 ### Part 1: Lexing and Parsing

 In order to extend the lexer, add support for the tokens mentioned `Functions` section, `Tok_Comma` and `Tok_Return`.
+Additionally, ensure your `Tok_ID` allows for underscores in identifiers, as mentioned above.
 In order to extend the parser, refer to this updated CFG that includes support for function calls and function declarations.

 #### Expressions